matloff/fasteR/README.md

 educational attainment level below college, but this dataset was extracted from the general data.)
 13 means a bachelor's degree.

-Suppose we wish to color-code the wage-age graph by educational attainment.
+Suppose we wish to color-code the wage-age graph in an earlier lesson by educational attainment.
 Let's amalgamate all codes under 13, giving them the code 12.

 The straightforward but overly complicated, potentially slower way would be this: